johnsonjh/pcdos-crc/README.md

 by approximately 50% and slightly lowering its memory usage, at the cost of a small increase in load time.

-If you need to verify CRCs on CP/M that were created on other systems, you should always constrain processing to the actual number of significant bits.
+**NB**: If you need to verify CRCs on CP/M that were created on other systems, you should always constrain processing to the actual number of significant bits.

-On CP/M-80 systems, files do not have exact sizes but are stored on disk in fixed-size records of 1024 bits (*i.e.,* 128 8-bit octets) each.
-Files transferred from other systems that are not a multiple of the CP/M record size will be padded with undefined data to fill a complete record, and there is no universal EOF marker that can be used to find the true end of file.
+On CP/M-80 systems, files **do not have exact sizes** but are stored on disk in fixed-size records of 1024 bits (*i.e.,* 128 8-bit octets) each.
+Files transferred from other systems that are not a multiple of the CP/M record size will be padded with **undefined** data to fill a complete record, and there is **no** universal EOF marker that can be used to find the true end of file.

 By default, the `CRC.COM` program will calculate the CRC for all records on disk associated with the file.
-If you transferred the file from another type of system that does support exact lengths, you can specify the number of bits to process using the `--limit` flag.
+If you transferred the file from another type of system that does support exact lengths (which is likely), you can specify the number of bits to process using the `--limit` flag.

 For example, assume `DATA.DAT` is file of 174,344 bits (21,793 8-bit octets)
-which produces a CRC of `0D03ABFA` on MS-DOS or UNIX systems.
+which produces a CRC of `0D03ABFA` on an MS-DOS or UNIX system.
 On a CP/M-80 system this file will utilize 171 records of storage.
-Since 21,793 octets is not a multiple of 128, the CRC calculation will not match unless constrained to process only 174,344 bits (*i.e.*, `CRC --limit=174344 DATA.DAT`).
-With no limit applied, all 175,104 bits (171 records × 128 octets × 8 bits) on disk would be processed.
+Since 21,793 octets is **not** a multiple of 128, the CRC calculation will not match unless constrained to process only 174,344 bits (*i.e.*,
+`CRC --limit=174344 DATA.DAT`).
+With no limit applied, all 175,104 bits (171 records × 128 octets × 8 bits) of data on disk would be processed.

 CP/M-80 3.0 added a new filesystem metadata field: Last Record Byte Count (or LRBC).
 Unfortunately, the LRBC is stored as a number between 0 and 255, with